dirediredock/Riskomon/README.md

 The current version of RISKOMON comes with five precomputed datasets.
 Future versions will allow users to upload their own FasterRisk Rashomon Set datasets.

-The default dataset, MAMMO, shows cancer risk from mammography information[^1].
-The BANK dataset shows lending risks[^2].
-The FICO dataset is a consumer credit score dataset created as an explainable machine learning challenge[^3].
-The SHROOM dataset models the risk of poisoning from mushroom toxicity[^4].
-The ADULT dataset shows life insurance risk[^5].
-Note that the ADULT dataset is the only dataset with opposite valence.
-In RISKOMON, positive feature coefficients map to high risk, but in the context of ADULT, positive coefficients mean a higher likelihood of life insurance approval.
+The default dataset, MAMMO, predicts cancer risk from mammography information[^MAMMO].
+The FICO dataset predicts whether a borrower will default on a loan or credit obligation[^FICO].
+The SHROOM dataset predicts the risk of poisoning from mushroom toxicity[^SHROOM].
+The BANK dataset predicts whether a person opens an account after a marketing call[^BANK].
+The ADULT dataset predicts whether a U.S. resident earns more than $50,000 annually[^ADULT].
+In RISKOMON, positive feature coefficients map semantically to high risk, visually encoded with red bubbles.
+The MAMMO, FICO, and SHROOM datasets align with this semantic mapping.
+However, the BANK and ADULT datasets have a different valence: positive coefficients map to a higher likelihood of opening an account in BANk, and to higher salaries in ADULT.

 <img src="figures/README_Fig8.png" width="100%" ></a>